GalvanizeOpenSource/stats-shortcourse/docs/_sources/probability-concepts.rst.txt

 `or` and `and` operators, respectively, and :math:`\neg` for the negation operator ("not").

-The truthfulness of DeMorgan's laws can be examined using a **Venn diagram**:
+The truthfulness of De Morgan's laws can be examined using a **Venn diagram**:

 .. figure:: Demorganlaws.png